nmeusling/sme0230_trafficlight/README.md

 ### Part 4

 The computer mode has been improved so that the computer now follows a strategy to win instead of simply playing a random move.
+When playing in PvC mode, the player can choose whether the first move goes to the player, the computer, or if the first player is chosen randomly.
+Additional improvements were made to the overall structure and readability of the code.